Control by Darrell Vandenberg

 AlakazamMagicUK says...

-Showcases a mix of shell game and card control effects, with the highlight being a card control moment where a selected card moves impossibly without any deck manipulation.
+The highlight is a card control moment where a selected card moves impossibly without any deck manipulation.
+The performance is lively and designed to leave spectators stunned.

 lloydb says...